arif-arioglu/TesterYou-Bootcamp-CodeceptJS-Project/README.md

 Test automation solution was developed by using CodeceptJS.
 Puppeteer driver was chosed.

 Installations:
-•node.js must be installed.
+*node.js must be installed.
-•Chrome Browser must be installed.
+*Chrome Browser must be installed.
-•Visual Studio Code is recommended as editor.
+*Visual Studio Code is recommended as editor.

 Scenarios: